A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation: Extension to Fairness Constraints

 \subsection{Fairness in $V_1$}

-Recall that $\mathcal{R}_\ell$ are demographic groups.
-Suppose also that $\sum_{\ell\in L}B_\ell=B$, where $B$ is the budget on the number of people contact tracers can reach.
+Recall that the $\mathcal{R}_\ell$ are demographic groups and assume that $\sum_{\ell\in L}B_\ell=B$.
 Then we can guarantee that the number of quarantined nodes in $\mathcal{R}_\ell$ is at most some given budget $B_\ell$.
 We can easily enforce this in our MILP formulations in Section 3.1 by adding the following constraint:

-For \ALG{}, this constraint guarantees fairness for the fractional solutions to the LP, but the rounded solutions may still violate the constraints.
-As a result, we modify \ALG{} slightly to round the vectors of each demographic group separately.
-By (P2), we have the fairness guarantee with probability 1.
-Similarly, we can extend \Greedy{} to satisfy these constraints.
+For \ALG{}, this constraint guarantees fairness for the LP solutions, but the rounded solutions may still violate the constraints.
+To fix this, we modify step 3 of \ALG{} to rounding the vectors $[x_u: u\in V_1\cap \mathcal{R}_\ell]$ representing each demographic group separately.
+We call this algorithm Fair \ALG{} and note that by \textbf{(P2)}, we have the fairness guarantee with probability 1.
+We can similarly we modify step 2 in \Greedy{} to picking $B_\ell$ nodes with highest $w_u$ to be in $Q$, for each $\ell\in L$.
+We call this algorithm Fair \Greedy{}, and we have the fairness guarantee obviously.

 \begin{theorem} Algorithms \ref{alg:fairRound} and \ref{alg:fairGreedy} give a $D$-approximation for \prob{} under fairness constraints on $V_1$. \end{theorem}

 \begin{proof} The proofs are exactly the same as those of Theorems 1 and 2. \end{proof}